• Skip to primary navigation

 • Give it another stir to break up any clumps of chia seed that might have developed—especially at the bottom.

-• Then close the jar and store it in the fridge for about 20 to 30 minutes or until it has a nice, thick pudding-like consistency.
+• Then close the jar and store it in the fridge for about 30 minutes or until it has a nice, thick, pudding-like consistency.
+Some like the texture better after resting it for 2 hour in the fridge.

-• You can also let sit overnight in the refrigerator.
+• You can also let sit overnight in the refrigerator (best for meal prepping).

 • When ready to consume, give everything a good stir again to break up the seeds and check that the pudding has a good solid consistency.